 - Maytag, Broan, Westinghouse, Frigidaire and NuTone (Nortek Global)

 - Armstrong Air, AirEase, Concord and Ducane (Allied Air)

 - Goodman, Amana and Daikin (Daikin)

 - Rheem and Ruud (Paloma Industries)

 - York, Coleman and Luxaire (Johnson Controls)

-The best warranties in the industry are offered by Goodman, the brand that is often the most affordable too.
 For example, models GSZC18 and DSZC18 feature a lifetime warranty on the compressor.

 The industry average is 10 years for a brand’s top equipment.
 The International Comfort Products brands also have excellent warranties including a 10-year replacement warranty on the compressor and coil.